drewmarsh/joplin-recipe-scaler/README.md

 TODO: Add the list of features.

 # 🛠️ Building the plugin
-#### 🛑 If you're not a developer, then you can ignore everything below this line of text.
+#### 🛑 If you're not a developer then you can ignore everything below this line of text.
 Unless you're a rebel.
 In that case, I won't stop you.
 But seriously, stop looking.

 To help develop this plugin further then you'll need to know how to build the plugin once you make your changes.